TS-Icon Trusted Shops: /5,00 ()

 Click & Collect in Walldorf and Frankfurt

-Since the company was founded in 1974, the name Taylor Guitars has been synonymous with guitars of outstanding quality in terms of sound, workmanship and feel.
+The name Taylor Guitars has stood for guitars of outstanding quality in terms of sound, workmanship and feel since the company was founded in 1974.
 In 2024 Taylor Guitars celebrates its 50th anniversary and we are proud to be able to offer you a wide selection of high-quality Taylor guitars.

 Our Selection

-The Taylor flagship store in session Walldorf offers the largest and most comprehensive display of Taylor guitars in the whole of southern Germany.
-And now you can also find the outstanding Taylor range in our shop in Frankfurt!
-Exquisitely designed and lovingly integrated into the overall context of our music stores, it invites you to relax and linger.
-In a friendly atmosphere, you can enjoy listening to the sound of these special instruments, get advice from our competent staff or simply talk shop.
+The Taylor Flagship Store at session Walldorf offers the largest and most comprehensive exhibition of Taylor guitars in all of southern Germany.
+And you can now also find the outstanding Taylor range at our Frankfurt branch!
+Exquisitely designed and lovingly integrated into the overall context of our music houses, it invites relaxed playing and cosy lingering.
+In a friendly atmosphere you can savour the sound of these special instruments, get advice from our knowledgeable staff or simply enjoy trading tips with others.

-All instruments currently available are listed here.
-If you can't find the right one for you, please contact us with your questions and requests.
-We will find out for you whether your idea of the perfect Taylor guitar can be realised and will do everything we can to make sure you get the Taylor guitar you want.
+All instruments currently available for immediate delivery are listed here.
+If you don’t find the right one for you, please get in touch with us with your questions and wishes.
+We will find out whether your idea of the perfect Taylor guitar can be realised and will do everything we can to make sure you get the Taylor guitar you want!

 +49 6227 603 0

-In the early 1970s, the acoustic guitar enjoyed great popularity.
-From the ‘Great Folk Scare’ of the early 1960s, to the folk-rock fusion that followed, to the hippie-influenced singer-songwriter scene in Los Angeles and the Celtic/blues folk of Led Zeppelin, the acoustic guitar had become an indispensable instrument for both songwriting and performing.
-Joni Mitchell, Bob Dylan, Neil Young and many other artists had helped to increase the demand for acoustic guitars.
+In the early 1970s the acoustic guitar enjoyed great popularity.
+From the "Great Folk Scare" of the early 1960s through the ensuing folk-rock fusion to the hippie-influenced singer-songwriter scene in Los Angeles and the Celtic/blues-folk of Led Zeppelin, the acoustic guitar had become an indispensable instrument for both songwriting and performance.
+Joni Mitchell, Bob Dylan, Neil Young and many other artists helped to increase demand for acoustic guitars.

-Larger, established guitar manufacturers such as Martin, Gibson and Guild struggled to keep up with developments.
-They were joined by smaller instrument makers who offered more customised solutions by working directly with customers.
-This revival of luthiers spawned independent luthiers across North America such as Jean Larrivée, Richard Hoover and Bruce Ross.
+Larger, established guitar makers such as Martin, Gibson and Guild struggled to keep up with demand.
+Alongside them, smaller instrument builders emerged who offered more individual solutions through direct collaboration with customers.
+This revival of luthiers produced independent guitar makers across North America such as Jean Larrivée, Richard Hoover and Bruce Ross.

 The American Dream Guitar Shop

 Brothers Sam and Gene Radding founded the American Dream Musical Instrument Company in San Diego in 1970.
-Sam, an avid guitar maker, built guitars and Gene sold them.
-The early success of the shop prompted the two to move to a larger 1,500 square metre building in nearby Lemon Grove.
+Sam, an enthusiastic luthier, built guitars and Gene sold them.
+Early success led the two to move into a larger, 1,500-square-metre building in nearby Lemon Grove.

-In 1973, Sam Radding hired Kurt Listug (right) to work at the American Dream.
-About a week later, he offered a workbench in his guitar shop to an 18-year-old high school senior named Bob Taylor (left), who had built his first acoustic guitar in eleventh grade and two more instruments in his senior year.
+In 1973 Sam Radding hired Kurt Listug (r.) as an employee at American Dream.
+About a week later he offered an 18-year-old high-school graduate named Bob Taylor (l.), who had built his first steel-string acoustic guitar in the eleventh grade and two more instruments in his final year, a workbench in his guitar workshop.

 However, the purchase did not include the rights to the name American Dream, so the company was initially renamed Westland Music Company.
-However, due to the size of the logo for the headstocks of the instruments, a shorter name was needed.
-It was therefore decided to call the company Taylor, especially as Bob Taylor was the actual guitar maker.
-Kurt Listug took over the financial and commercial aspects, while Bob Taylor was responsible for the design and production.
+Because of the size of the logo needed for the instruments' headstocks, a shorter name was required.
+They therefore decided to call the company Taylor, since Bob Taylor was the actual guitar maker.
+Kurt Listug took over the financial and business matters while Bob Taylor was responsible for design and production.

-In 1976, the company decided to expand and made its guitars available to other retailers.
-Kurt then regularly set out to sell directly to other retailers.
-Taylor's proximity to Los Angeles, coupled with the influential dealers there, put Taylor guitars in the hands of some notable artists.
-Fred Walecki, the owner of Westwood Music, sold Taylors to David Crosby, JD Souther and many other artists.
+In 1976 the company decided to expand and made its guitars available to other retailers.
+Kurt then began regularly travelling to sell directly to other dealers.
+Taylor’s proximity to Los Angeles, combined with the influential dealers there, put Taylor guitars into the hands of several notable artists.
+Fred Walecki, owner of Westwood Music, sold Taylors to David Crosby, J.D.
+Souther and many other artists, among others.

-Taylor's early endeavours to turn instrument making into a successful business were made even more difficult by the changing music trends of the late 70s and early 80s.
-Acoustic guitars lost their appeal as pop music moved from the singer-songwriter era to disco, punk and new wave, and synthesisers and electric guitars began to play an important role in pop and rock music.
+Taylor's early efforts to make instrument making a successful business were further challenged by the shifting music trends of the late 1970s and early 1980s.
+Acoustic guitars lost some of their appeal as pop music moved from the singer-songwriter era to disco, punk and new wave, and synthesizers and electric guitars took on a major role in pop and rock music.

-Larger acoustic guitar manufacturers such as Martin, Gibson and Guild suffered the biggest losses, but smaller companies were not immune.
-Fortunately, Bob's guitars and Kurt's contacts with the dealers helped the company gain a foothold, as Bob recalls.
-‘The dealers are guitar lovers at heart, and they loved the shape and feel of our guitar necks, the brilliant and balanced sound, and our craftsmanship.
-They bought guitars because they wanted to, and fortunately they kept acoustic guitar playing alive during those years, no matter how unpopular it had become.’
+Larger acoustic-guitar manufacturers such as Martin, Gibson and Guild took the biggest hits, but smaller companies were not immune either.
+Fortunately, Bob's guitars and Kurt's connections with dealers helped the company gain a foothold, as Bob recalls.
+“Dealers are guitar lovers at heart, and they loved the shape and feel of our guitar necks, the brilliant and balanced tone and our craftsmanship.
+They bought guitars because they wanted them, and fortunately they kept acoustic guitar playing alive in those years, no matter how unfashionable it had become.”

-In the early 1980s, the increasing refinement of Taylor's manufacturing processes led to further groundbreaking innovations.
-One of Bob's most important developments was a revolutionary neck joint design that proved to be the most stable, micro-adjustable neck in the industry, improving playability and performance consistency.
+By the early 1980s the increasing refinement of Taylor's manufacturing processes led to further groundbreaking innovations.
+One of Bob's most important developments was a revolutionary neck joint design that proved to be the most stable, micro-adjustable neck in the industry, improving playability and consistency of performance.

-In 2000, a second factory was also opened in nearby Baja California, Mexico, allowing for the growth and diversification of the guitar line.
-Other new products included the Nylon Series, the Expression System with pickup and preamp, the T5 hybrid electric/acoustic guitar and the Grand Symphony body.
-Laser and CNC technology also allowed Taylor to perform more intricate inlay work, and many unique artist signature guitars were released.
+In 2000 a second factory was also opened in nearby Baja California, Mexico, enabling growth and diversification of the guitar line.
+Other new products included the Nylon Series, the Expression System pickup and preamp, the hybrid electric/acoustic T5 and the Grand Symphony body.
+Laser and CNC technology also enabled Taylor to execute more elaborate inlays, and many unique artist signature guitars were released.

-Bob Taylor wanted to ensure that guitar design would remain a central theme at Taylor for decades to come.
-So in 2011, he hired Andy Powers as his successor in the design department.
-Andy's arrival ushered in a series of tone-enhancing guitar innovations at Taylor.
-Over the course of the decade, Andy reworked the entire Taylor guitar line to create a wider range of musical personalities.
-He introduced new body shapes, groundbreaking new intonation architectures such as his patented V-Class bracing, and the Builder's Edition, an ultra-premium guitar class that combines tonal improvements with ergonomic playing characteristics to provide the ultimate playing experience in sound and feel.
+Bob Taylor wanted to ensure that guitar design would remain a central focus at Taylor in the decades to come.
+For that reason he hired Andy Powers in 2011 as his successor in the design area.
+Andy's arrival initiated a series of tone-enhancing guitar innovations at Taylor.
+Over the course of the decade Andy revised the entire Taylor guitar line to create a greater range of musical personalities.
+He introduced new body shapes, groundbreaking new intonation architectures such as his patented V-Class bracing, and the Builder's Edition, an ultra-premium guitar class that combines tonal improvements with ergonomic playing features to deliver the ultimate playing experience in tone and feel.

-When Andy took over responsibility for design, Bob was able to invest more time and energy into environmental initiatives to secure the future of the natural resources we depend on.
-These included the ebony project in Cameroon, which evolved into a comprehensive ebony planting and reforestation programme, the restoration of native forests in Hawaii, including koa research and reforestation, and a socially responsible partnership with one of California's largest arborists to make guitars from discarded urban trees.
+When Andy took over design responsibility, Bob was able to invest more time and energy in environmental initiatives to secure the future of the natural resources we rely on.
+These included the ebony project in Cameroon, which developed into a comprehensive ebony planting and reforestation programme, the restoration of native forests in Hawaii including koa research and reforestation, and a socially responsible partnership with one of California's largest tree-care firms to build guitars from retired urban trees.

-In May 2022, Andy Powers was named President and CEO, while Bob and Kurt formally became Senior Advisors and Co-Chairs of the Taylor Guitars Board.
-Andy also retains the title of Chief Guitar Designer, so we can continue to expect new, exciting Taylor models and innovations.
+In May 2022 Andy Powers was appointed President and CEO, while Bob and Kurt formally became senior advisors and co-chairmen of the Taylor Guitars board.
+Andy also retains the title Chief Guitar Designer, so we can continue to expect new, exciting Taylor models and innovations.

 Koa reforestation

 Hawaiian koa has long been a revered natural resource in Hawaiian culture.
-Koa grows exclusively in Hawaii and has been used for thousands of years for culturally important items such as canoes and paddles and more recently for fine furniture, art and musical instruments.
-Koa enjoys a special reputation among lovers of ukuleles and guitars.
-The beauty of koa, with its rich colours, grains and in some cases glossy finishes, as well as its distinctive sound profile, has made it one of the most popular guitar woods in Taylor's range for several decades.
+Koa grows only on Hawaii and has been used for thousands of years for culturally significant items such as canoes and paddles and, more recently, for fine furniture, art and musical instruments.
+Koa holds a special place among lovers of ukuleles and guitars.
+The beauty of koa—with its rich colours, figured grain and, in some cases, a lustrous sheen—together with its distinctive tonal profile, has made it one of the most popular guitar tonewoods in Taylor's range for several decades.

-Over the past two centuries, Hawaii's original forests have gradually dwindled due to a number of factors - primarily the conversion of land to agricultural land for large-scale sugar and pineapple production, grazing land for cattle farming and the introduction of wildlife such as sheep, deer and goats.
-Without fencing, naturally sprouting young trees are often trampled or eaten by grazing animals.
+Over the past two centuries Hawaii's original forests have gradually shrunk for a number of reasons—primarily the conversion of land to agriculture for large-scale sugar and pineapple production, pasture for cattle, and the introduction of non-native animals such as sheep, deer and goats.
+Without fencing, naturally regenerating young trees are often trampled or browsed by grazing animals.

-The good news is that more and more measures such as fencing, tree planting, weed control and firebreaks are being taken to restore Hawaii's native forests.
-The desire to support these restoration efforts led Taylor and one of his timber suppliers, Pacific Rim Tonewoods, to form a joint venture called Siglo Tonewoods in 2015.
-Like Bob Taylor, PRT founder Steve McMinn is a thought leader who recognises the value of responsible forest stewardship, and his team has been at the forefront of several research projects aimed at better understanding the genetics and propagation of koa, spruce and maple lines that are coveted by luthiers.
-Siglo Tonewoods is committed to combining the selective harvesting of koa trees with collaborative forest restoration projects, including the planting of koa trees, to ensure their long-term vitality.
+The good news is that more and more measures—fencing, tree planting, weed control and firebreaks—are being taken to restore Hawaii's native forests.
+The desire to support these restoration efforts led Taylor and one of its wood suppliers, Pacific Rim Tonewoods, to form a joint venture called Siglo Tonewoods in 2015.
+Like Bob Taylor, PRT founder Steve McMinn is a visionary who recognises the value of responsible forest stewardship, and his team has been at the forefront of research projects aimed at better understanding the genetics and propagation of spruce and maple lines prized by luthiers.
+Siglo Tonewoods is committed to combining selective harvesting of koa with community reforestation projects, including planting koa trees, to ensure their long-term viability.

-Urban Wood: Giving the city's trees a second life
+Urban Wood: Giving city trees a second life

-Traditionally, guitar woods have been sourced from around the world, from natural forests in North, Central and South America, West Africa, India, Europe and Australia, for example.
-Taylor has now also explored the possibility of sourcing wood from its own backyard in Southern California and is pioneering the use of discarded urban trees.
-Some species are already familiar to guitar makers, while others are being used for the first time in the music world.
+Traditionally, guitar tonewoods have been sourced from natural forests around the world—for example, in North, Central and South America, West Africa, India, Europe and Australia.
+Taylor has also explored the possibility of sourcing wood from its own backyard in Southern California and is pioneering the use of retired urban trees.
+Some species are already known to guitar builders, while others are being used for the first time in the music world.
 All are excellent tonewoods.

-After careful consideration, a local arborist, West Coast Arborists, Inc. turned out to be the perfect partner.
-The company provides professional tree care and management services to nearly 300 public agencies, including cities and counties throughout California and Arizona, and cares for over six million trees.
-The company had the right combination of tree volume and quality to provide the predictability Taylor needed to make it work.
-Each year, the WCA plants about 20,000 new trees.
-Until about the year 2000, most of the trees they removed at the request of a city were sold as firewood or disposed of in a landfill.
-To reduce disposal costs, the WCA began separating the wood by species at their sorting yard and sealing the ends of large logs to prevent cracking.
-They also purchased a portable wood-miser sawmill and started their own urban wood recycling initiative called Street Tree Revival.
-As luck would have it, Taylor and WCA struck up a conversation around this time.
+After careful consideration it turned out that a local arborist, West Coast Arborists, Inc., was the perfect partner.
+The company provides professional tree-care and management services for nearly 300 public agencies, including cities and counties across California and Arizona, and cares for over six million trees.
+The company had the right combination of tree volume and quality to provide the predictability Taylor needed for the project to work.
+WCA plants about 20,000 new trees each year.
+Until around 2000, most trees they removed at a city's request were sold for firewood or disposed of in landfill.
+To reduce disposal costs, WCA began sorting wood by species at its yard and sealing the ends of large logs to prevent checking.
+They also bought a portable Wood-Mizer sawmill and launched their own urban wood-recycling initiative called Street Tree Revival.
+As fate would have it, Taylor and WCA got talking around that time.

-Bob Taylor and Andy Powers visited one of the WCA grading facilities in Ontario, California, where they surveyed the tree population and found several promising species, including Shamel Ash.
-After cutting and drying some of the wood, Andy built prototypes with great results, so Taylor decided to design a model and add it to the Taylor line.
+Bob Taylor and Andy Powers visited one of WCA's sorting yards in Ontario, California, where they assessed the tree inventory and found several promising species, including Shamel ash.
+After Andy cut and dried some of the wood and built prototypes with excellent results, Taylor decided to design a model and add it to the Taylor line.

-In early 2020, Taylor introduced the first model with urban wood - the Builder's Edition 324ce with shamel ash back and sides, renamed Urban Ash to draw attention to this new initiative.
-Since then, further guitar models have been built with Urban Ash and a separate series with another urban wood species, Red Ironbark Eucalyptus, has been introduced.
+In early 2020 Taylor introduced its first model made from urban wood—the Builder's Edition 324ce with back and sides of Shamel ash, renamed Urban Ash to highlight this new initiative.
+Since then other guitar models using Urban Ash have been produced and a dedicated range featuring another urban wood species, Red Ironbark Eucalyptus, has been introduced.

 Billie Eilish